Who wins the Cade Cunningham vs. Mikal Bridges matchup in tonight's game?

 Cade Cunningham & the Pistons

-- Cade Cunningham gets the Pistons 22.4 points, 4 boards and 7.1 assists per contest.
+- Cunningham gives the Pistons 22.4 points, 3.9 boards and 7.1 assists per game.
 He also averages 1 steal and 0.3 blocks.

 Watch the NBA on Max with the B/R Sports Add-On